There are two main methods of repaying a mortgage: repayment and interest-only.

 At the end of the term you have to repay the mortgage, be it through using an investment, by selling your home, or by remortgaging.

 An interest-only mortgage has a much cheaper monthly payment when compared to a full repayment mortgage, but this can be deceptive, as you're not paying back anything you borrow.
-You should also bear in mind that many lenders will restrict the maximum loan-to-value they will lend you on interest-only.
+You will usually need to be paying into some sort of investment each month to eventually repay the loan, and you will need to factor these payments into your budget.

-So even though a full repayment mortgage can feel like a hard swim against the current, you are, at least, still moving; but with an interest only mortgage you're only ever treading water.
+So even though a full repayment mortgage can feel like a hard swim against the current, you are, at least, still moving; with an interest-only mortgage you're only ever treading water.

-With a repayment what?
-Don't worry, a repayment vehicle simply means an investment you have running alongside your mortgage to repay it.
+A repayment vehicle means an investment you have running alongside your mortgage to repay it.

 The investment you use to repay your mortgage could be an endowment policy, an ISA, your pension, shares, investment bonds, investment funds or a buy-to-let property, to name but a few.